decentralized-identity/didwebvh/spec/specification.md

 approvals from all [[ref: witnesses]]) is to prevent faulty [[ref: witnesses]] from blocking the publishing of a new version of the DID.
-To determine if the [[ref: threshold]] has been met, all participants **MUST** sum the `weight` integer of the received approvals. and if it equal to or more than the `threshold` **MUST** be accepted as "[[ref: witnessed]]".
+To determine if the [[ref: threshold]] has been met, all participants **MUST** sum the `weight` integer of the received approvals. and if it is equal to or more than the `threshold` **MUST** be accepted as "[[ref: witnessed]]".

 For example, if there are three [[ref: witnesses]] with a `weight` of `1`, a